 \section{Sparse Feature Learning with Sampled Feedback}

-In general, the assumption of constructive feedback may not hold in practice, as ground truth samples from nature or induced representations from a model are typically independently sampled from the representation space.
-The literature on Mahalanobis distance learning and dictionary learning has explored distributional assumptions on the sample/activation space~\citep{Mason2017LearningLM,Gribonval2014SparseAS}.
+In general, the assumption of constructive feedback may not hold in practice, as ground truth samples from nature or induced representations of a model are typically independently sampled from the representation space.
+The literature on Mahalanobis distance learning/dictionary learning has explored distributional assumptions on the sample/activation space (cf \citet{Gribonval2014SparseAS}).

 In this section, we consider a more realistic scenario where the agent observes a set of representations/activations $\cV_n := \{\alpha_1, \alpha_2, \ldots, \alpha_n\} \sim \cD_{\cV}$, with $\cD_{\cV}$ being an unknown measure over the continuous space $\cV \subseteq \reals^p$.
 With these observations, the agent designs pairs of activations to teach a target feature matrix $\pphi^* \in \symmp$.